 Before our next hair coloring appointment, check out these inspiring pictures of the best rose gold hair color ideas!

-A smokey brown rose gold shade is so trendy right now.
+A perfectly sophisticated smokey brown rose gold shade is so trendy right now.

 You can have fun colored brown hair, but it’s not crazy vivid and bright.
-You can get away with a more natural take on fashion-colored hair.
+You can get away with a more natural take on fashion-colored, dark rose gold hair.

-The best tip for maintaining this is to wash your hair as little as possible and use cool water so that your color doesn’t fade too quickly.
+The best tip for maintaining your mane is to wash your hair as little as possible and use cool water so that your rose gold doesn’t fade too quickly.
 Dry shampoo will become your best friend.

 Rose gold lowlights for older women are a soft and subtle way to try out some creative hair hues.
 To get this color, ask your colorist for some blonde highlights and rose gold pink lowlights.

-Rose gold hair with pink highlights is a soft pink tone added to blonde hair highlights.
-This color is perfect for women who want a touch of fun color since pastel tones can fade away quickly.
-To get this color, ask your colorist for a pastel rose gold-tone with a shadow root.
+Rose gold hair colors with pink highlights is a soft pink tone added to blonde hair highlights.
+This color is perfect for girls who want a touch of fun color since pastel pink tones can fade away quickly.
+To get this color, ask your colorist for a pastel rose gold-tone with a shadow root to add dimension.

-Combine your textured, medium-length hair with rose gold, this super light pink, and gold shade on dark roots, creating a beautiful rose gold color that makes those beautiful eyes pop!
+Combine your textured, medium-length hair with shades of rose gold, this super light pink, and gold shade on darker roots, creating a beautiful rose gold color that makes your beautiful eyes pop!

 The rose gold hair trend works ideally with light fair skin and dark eye colors.

-If you’re a blonde looking for a bold change, this combo of pink and rose gold tones is a perfect choice!
+If you’re a blonde looking for a bold change, this combo of vibrant pink and rose gold tones are a perfect choice!

 Try this fantastic pink champagne rose gold hue that’s a less dramatic and softer version of the trendy hue.
 It’s a color you won’t want to DIY.